 I like to make my own compost (in my compost bin as well as in my worm bin).
 However, if you don’t have access to homemade compost or local livestock manure, adding store-bought worm castings is one of my favorite store-bought amendments.

-Get a soil test to determine whether your garden soil is ideal for growing cucumbers.
+Get a soil test to determine whether your garden soil is ideal.
 (If you need some guidance, your local extension office can help you out.)

 2: Choose Resistant Varieties of Cucumbers